cozy/cozy-banks/README.md

 When watching, you still need to have a cozy-stack running to serve the files of the app (do not use the webpack-dev-server directly).
 This is important as the stack injects through template variables the *token* and *domain* used to connect to the cozy.
 See [how to run a cozy application](https://docs.cozy.io/en/howTos/dev/runCozyDocker/#ephemeral-instance) for more information.

+⚠️ CSPs must be disabled when working with the development server (as the `index.html` is served via the stack but the JS assets are served via webpack-dev-server).
+You can do this via a browser extension or you can tell the stack to disable CSPs via its config file (`disable_csp: true`).
+See an example config file [here](https://github.com/CPatchane/create-cozy-app/blob/8329c7161a400119076a7e2734191607437f0dcc/packages/cozy-scripts/stack/disableCSP.yaml#L6).

 ## Components

 Check out the documentation for components on [Styleguidist](https://ptbrowne.github.io/cozy-bank/).